mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 ## Boot the BeagleBone Black(s)

 !
-Make sure that the Mender server is running as described in [Create a test environment](../create-a-test-environment) and that the device can reach it on the IP address you configured above (`$IP_OF_MENDER_SERVER_FROM_DEVICE`).
+Make sure that the Mender server is running as described in [Install a Mender demo server](../create-a-test-environment) and that the device can reach it on the IP address you configured above (`$IP_OF_MENDER_SERVER_FROM_DEVICE`).
 You might need to set a static IP address where the Mender server runs and disable any firewalls.

 First, insert the SD card you just provisioned into the BeagleBone black.